The double bottom pattern is a bullish reversal chart pattern that occurs at the end of a downtrend and signals a possible trend reversal.

 - Can be identified in trending and ranging markets

-- In some cases, the double bottom formation can become a triple bottom pattern and the stop loss will be triggered
+- In some cases, the double bottom formation can become a triple bottom pattern and the stop loss will be triggered.
+That’s why some traders place their stop loss some ways below the bottom.
+However, the placement of your stop loss depends on your risk tolerance

 - Usually, this trading strategy is more suited for day traders rather than long term investors